Ellsberg, Daniel. The Doomsday Machine. Bloomsbury, New York 2017. NF;9/18

-Throughout the Cold War, American military leaders like Curtis LeMay advocated and built the existing system apparently believing there was no other way to maintain national supremacy than by “mutually assured destruction”, and that “decapitation” – the destruction of the head of state and top military officers – would disable retaliation.
+Throughout the Cold War, American military leaders like Curtis LeMay advocated for and built the existing system apparently believing there was no other way to maintain national supremacy than by “mutually assured destruction”, and that “decapitation” – the destruction of the head of state and top military officers – would disable retaliation.
 The existence of thousands of hydrogen bombs which are directly under the command of hundreds of peripheral military officers and aimed at cities guarantees, according to Daniel Ellsberg, the opposite.
-The main problem seems to be that advocates of maintaining or enlarging existing nuclear capability can’t accept that terrible things are nearly always unwanted and usually happen unexpectedly.
+The main problem seems to be that advocates of maintaining or enlarging existing nuclear capability can’t accept that terrible things are pretty well always unwanted and usually happen unexpectedly.

-Of course I got scared again, almost as badly as I had been in late childhood in the 1960s, reading this book.
+Of course I got scared again, (almost as badly as I had been in late childhood in the 1960s) reading this book.
 Ellsberg’s solution is to get rid of these weapons, down to a level where while there may be a few “tactical” nukes available on both sides (and in the hands of several other countries of course) the possibility of monstrous destruction from thousands of hydrogen bombs would end because those bombs would be gone.
-What would the answer to what Ellsberg is seeing be?
-What do the planners and commanders of the US and Russian nuclear readiness have to say?
+What would the answer to what Ellsberg is saying be?
+How do the planners and commanders of the US and Russian nuclear readiness justify maintaining the Doomsday Machine?

 I don’t think pro-nuclear arguments are particularly sophisticated or complex.
 Number one, these weapons exist and won’t go away.
 Number two, the only way to prevent them ever being used is to guarantee complete annihilation by a second strike.
 The problem is that this argument presumes rational responses and excludes strange and unexpected events.
 As John Lanchester says in his book I.O.U. “as every grown-up in the world knows, unexpected things happen all the time”.
 It only has to happen once.
 Once it does, I’m afraid I have trouble believing that somewhere in the American and Soviet nuclear command structure there exists a way to stop once it got started.